Educating tomorrow's leaders in ranch management, today. NM Youth Ranch Management Camp

 The collaboration between Extension specialists, County Extension agents and members of the ranching industry provides an opportunity for youth to learn about the many aspects of ranching.

-For the second time in six years, the camp will be held on the CS Cattle Company's 130,000-acre ranch at the foot of the Sangre de Cristo mountain range near Cimarron, New Mexico.
+For the third time in seven years, the camp will be held on the CS Cattle Company's 130,000-acre ranch at the foot of the Sangre de Cristo mountain range near Cimarron, New Mexico.

 More than 180 youth who have participated in past ranch camps gain a greater appreciation of the science and opportunities in agriculture.
 It is also a win-win for our aging agricultural industry with more young people having interest in going into this type of work.